Whereiswald0/SQL-project/cleaning_data.md

 	 ELSE country END),
 	city,
 	(CASE WHEN timeonsite IS NULL THEN '0'
-	ELSE TO_CHAR((timeonsite || ' second')::interval, 'HH24:MI:SS') END) AS timeonsite, --this is a better way to do time on site, if I didn't switch it on analytics pageviews,                                                                                                                                      I should
-	type exec_type, --since type is a keyword, felt that changing it would be a good idea (CASE WHEN productQuantity IS NULL THEN '0' --CASE used to reduce nulls ELSE productQuantity END) AS product_quantity,
+	ELSE TO_CHAR((timeonsite || ' second')::interval, 'HH24:MI:SS') END) AS timeonsite, --this is a better way to do time on site, pageviews,                                                                         -- if I didn't switch it on analytics I should type exec_type, 					--since type is a keyword, felt that changing it would be a good idea (CASE WHEN productQuantity IS NULL THEN '0' --CASE used to reduce nulls ELSE productQuantity END) AS product_quantity,
 	(CASE WHEN productPrice IS NULL THEN '0'